A Story For A Story

-“This last feat was described as his final sacrifice, so I wait till only one person remained.
-Covered in blood of the others who tried to best him.
-I walked out to him from my hiding place, throwing my weapon to the ground I knelt before him.
-He took no time to strike me, but as his axe came down, I felt a warming embrace.
-I raised my head to see the demon had rose from his throne.
+“This last feat was described as his final sacrifice, so I waited till only one person remained.
+Covered in the blood of the others who tried to best him.
+I walked out to him from my hiding place, throwing my weapon to the ground; I knelt before him.
+He took no time to strike me, but as his axe came down, I felt a warm embrace.
+I raised my head to see the demon had risen from his throne.
 It caught the blade with its hand, its blood dripping on me.
-Taking the man who assaulted me it returned to the hell it rose from.
+Taking the man who assaulted me, it returned to the hell it rose from.
 Taking the new man and Epoch with him.”

 Roxanne looked confused as she watched Oliver get dressed.